Linux Operating System#

 The above properties are described below:

 node.environment: The name of the environment.
 All Presto nodes in a cluster must have the same environment name.
+The name must start with an alphanumeric character and only contain alphanumeric,

 node.id: The unique identifier for this installation of Presto.
 This must be unique for every node.
 This identifier should remain consistent across reboots or upgrades of Presto.
 If running multiple installations of Presto on a single machine (i.e. multiple nodes on the same machine), each installation must have a unique identifier.
+The identifier must start with an alphanumeric character and only contain alphanumeric,

 The JVM config file,